OmarAlqawasmeh/coEvolutionTermsExtraction/README.md

 # Ontology Co-Evolution

-**Ontology co-evolution** is a situation where: O is an ontology which has at least two versions v1 and v2.
-O' is a different ontology which has at least two versions v1' and v2'.

 **Ontology co-evolution**  is a situation where: `O` is an ontology which has at least two versions `v1` and `v2`. `O'` is a different ontology which has at least two versions `v1'` and `v2'`. `O` uses